gigachad0209/Final-Project-LTKHDL/README.md

 ### Exploring data

 * Is there any missing values in the dataset?
-* What are the value distribution across columns
+* What are the value distribution across columns?
-* Column and row meaning
+* Columns and row meaning

 ### Making meaningful question